RobertMueller2/OneIMExtensionExample/README.md

 Then copy the nupkg files to your frontends NuGet subdirectory.

-Working example, same to above:
+Working example, pretty much the same as above:

 ```
 #If Not SCRIPTDEBUGGER